-The for statement, or the for loop, is used when it is necessary to repeat statement(s) in a script or function, and when it is known ahead of time how many times the statements will be repeated.
+The for statement, or the for loop, is used when it is necessary to repeat statement(s) in a scriptor function, and when it is known ahead of time how many times the statements will be repeated.
 The statements that are repeated are called the action of the loop.
 For example, it may be known that the action of the loop will be repeated five times.
 The terminology used is that we iterate through the action of the loop five times.
 The variable that is used to iterate through values is called a loop variable, or an iterator variable.
 For example, the variable might iterate through the integers 1 through 5 (e.g., 1, 2, 3, 4, and then 5).
-Although variable names in general should be mnemonic, it is needed, i, j, k, l, etc.) This is historical, and is because of the way integer variables were named in Fortran.
-However, in MATLAB both i and j are built-in values for -1, so using either as a loop variable.
+Although variable names in general should be mnemonic, it is common for an iterator variable to be given the name i (and if more than one iterator variable is needed, i, j, k, l, etc.) This is historical, and is because of the way integer variables were named in Fortran.
+However, in MATLAB both i and j are built-in values for -1 , so using either as a loop variable.
 The general form of the for loop is: